PINTO0309/onnx2tf/README.md

 > [!WARNING]
 > `flatbuffer_direct` is an experimental backend.
 Behavior, supported patterns, and conversion quality may change between releases.
 > For production use, keep `tf_converter` as baseline and validate `flatbuffer_direct` per model with `--report_op_coverage`.
->
-> `flatbuffer_direct` now runs a layout-transpose chain optimizer during lowering.
-> For NCW/NCHW/NCDHW <-> NWC/NHWC/NDHWC conversion paths, inverse `Transpose` pairs are removed automatically when safe.
-> `Transpose -> (Quantize/Dequantize) -> inverse Transpose` and `Transpose -> Quantize -> Dequantize -> inverse Transpose` are also folded for per-tensor quantization.
-> `Transpose -> (ADD/SUB/MUL/DIV) -> inverse Transpose` is folded when both binary inputs share the same pre-transpose permutation.
-> For float outputs, terminal `QUANTIZE -> DEQUANTIZE` pairs are also removed when the pair is isolated and output-only.

 ### [WIP・experimental] `flatbuffer_direct` support status for ONNX ops in this list